villadora/express-http-proxy/README.md

 When a `userResHeaderDecorator` is defined, the return of this method will replace (rather than be merged on to) the headers for `userRes`.

+> Note that by default, headers from the PROXY response CLOBBER all headers that may have previously been set on the userResponse.
+> Authors have the option of constructing any combination of proxyRes and userRes headers in the `userResHeaderDecorator`.
+> Check the tests for this method for examples.

 ```js
 app.use('/proxy', proxy('www.google.com', {
   userResHeaderDecorator(headers, userReq, userRes, proxyReq, proxyRes) {